ryohei8227/bedrock-hcls-tokyo2/README.md

    - Bedrock Agent with Actions
    - Knowledgebase
    - Streamlit UI frontend
+   - React App UI frontend

-2. Deploy the `Infra_cfn.yaml` template:
+1. Deploy the `Infra_cfn.yaml` template:
    - Default parameter values can remain unchanged
    - Parameter descriptions:
      - `BedrockModelId`: ID of the Foundation Model for the Agent (permissions scoped to Anthropic Claude 3 Sonnet model)
      - `EnvironmentName`: Differentiates the application if launched in the same AWS account (lowercase, one number, max 5 characters)
      - `RedshiftDatabaseName`: Name for the Redshift database
      - `RedshiftUserName`: Username for Redshift database login
-     - `RedshiftPassword`: Password for Redshift database login
+     - `RedshiftPassword`: Password for Redshift database login [Store password securely]
      - `GithubLink`: Default repository for the Agent (do not change)
      - `ImageTag`: Tag of the Docker image for Streamlit UI deployment
+     - `ReactAppAllowedCidr`: CIDR range from where access to the React UI is allowed
+     - `MultiAgentDevMode`: Select True to use a python notebook to manually create the agents step by step.
+Select false to auto create all agents.

 > [!NOTE]
 > Full deployment takes approximately 10-15 minutes.
 Stack can also be launched in us-east-1 or us-west-2 by clicking launch stack below